voidquark/loki/README.md

       annotations:
         summary: "{% raw %}SSH authentication failure (instance {{ $labels.instance }}).{% endraw %}"
 ```
-Example alerting rule.
-You can feed multiple alerting rules.
-Alerting rules are not templated by default!
+Example alerting rule configuration.
+You can add multiple alerting rules to suit your requirements.
+Please note that the alerting rules are not templated by default

 ### **Additional Config Variables for `/etc/loki/config.yml`**
 (not set by default)